vaib01232/Food_Link/README.md

 Progress so far:
 Backend server running: Express.js server up and running with nodemon, ready for route and API integration.
+Built user registration & login with JWT authentication.
+Added role-based authorization: donors can post, NGOs can view donations.
+Created APIs to post & fetch donations seamlessly.
+Created the frontend, yet to link it with backend.